aamersadiq/aamersadiq.github.io/_posts/2025-09-15-Modern E-Commerce Platform with GraphQL Federation and Next.js.markdown

 <h4>Introduction</h4>

-E commerce platforms require robust, scalable architectures that can handle complex business logic while providing excellent user experiences.
+E-commerce platforms require robust, scalable architectures that can handle complex business logic while providing excellent user experiences.
 This project implements a comprehensive solution using GraphQL Federation for the backend and Next.js for the frontend, following domain driven design principles and a clear separation of concerns.

 The architecture is designed to be modular and scalable, with separate subgraphs for different domains of the application.
 This approach allows teams to work independently on different parts of the system while maintaining a cohesive API for the frontend.